synergy-design-system/synergy-design-system/packages/components/README.md

 1. Install the `@synergy-design-system/components` package.
 2. If you do **not** have a `.vscode/settings.json` file yet, create it.
-3. Add support for [vscode-custom-data](https://github.com/microsoft/vscode-custom-data) by adding the following setting to your `.vscode/settings.json`: `"html.customData": ["./node_modules/@synergy-design-system/components/dist/custom-elements.json"]`
+3. Add support for [vscode-custom-data](https://github.com/microsoft/vscode-custom-data) by adding the following setting to your `.vscode/settings.json`: `"html.customData": ["./node_modules/@synergy-design-system/components/dist/vscode.html-custom-data.json"]`
 4. Restart VSCode.
-5. Move to a html (or similar) file and type `<syn`.
-Autocomplete should now provide a list of available components from the components manifest.
+5. Switch to an html (or similar) file and type `<syn`.
+Auto-complete now provides a list of available components along with its attributes.

 > Note the path above is valid for installations using npm.
-> When using another package manager, make sure to adjust the path to the custom-elements.json file to suite your needs!
+> When using another package manager, make sure to set the proper path to `vscode.html-custom-data.json`!

 ---